 1.INTRODUCTION

-Global agriculture is undergoing unprecedented challenges due to the combined effects of climate change, environmental degradation, and the increasing demand for nutritious food to sustain a rapidly growing population.
+Global agriculture is facing unprecedented challenges due to the combined effects of climate change, environmental degradation, and the increasing demand for nutritious food to sustain a rapidly growing population.
 Rising temperatures, erratic rainfall patterns, and the frequency of extreme weather events are significantly affecting crop productivity and threatening global food security (Ray et al., 2019; IPCC, 2022).
 Conventional staple crops such as rice and wheat, which form the backbone of global food systems, are highly resource-intensive and often require substantial water, fertilizers, and optimal environmental conditions for their growth.
 These limitations make them increasingly vulnerable under climate-stressed environments, particularly in developing regions where agricultural resources are already constrained (Lobell, D.B., Schlenker, W. and Costa-Roberts, J. 2011).

 There has been a renewed global focus on diversifying cropping systems with climate-resilient and nutritionally superior crops.
 Millets, commonly referred to as “nutri-cereals,” have emerged as promising alternatives due to their adaptability to harsh environmental conditions, low input requirements, and high nutritional value (FAO, 2021; Goron and Raizada, 2015).
 These small-seeded cereals have been cultivated for centuries in Asia and Africa and are well known for their ability to thrive in marginal lands where major cereals often fail.
 Their resilience to abiotic stresses such as drought, heat, and poor soil fertility makes them highly suitable for sustainable agricultural systems.